Oleksa Dovbush: Biography

 The many folk songs and the few prose legends that still survive in Prykarpattia portray him as a local hero who robbed the rich and helped the poor serfs, like the legendary Robin Hood.
 His residence is believed to be located near the city of Bolekhiv in Ivano-Frankivsk Oblast.
 It is a rock complex that is called the Rocks of Dovbush which was nominated in the seven historical and seven natural wonders of Ukraine.
-Dovbush's deeds became so admired that the tales of his acts spread beyond the Hutsul region to the neighboring Pokuttia and Podillya regions of western Ukraine.
+Dovbush's deeds became so admired that the tales of his acts spread beyond the Hutsul region to the neighboring Pokuttia and Podillia regions of western Ukraine.
 His portraits were sold at local market places.
-He was feared by Polish szlachta (landowning nobility).
-Once, a military expedition of 2000 soldiers, headed by Polish magnate Józef Potocki, was sent to stop his activities.
+He was feared by Polish szlachta.
+Once, a military expedition of 2,000 soldiers, headed by Polish magnate Józef Potocki, was sent to stop his activities.
 Nonetheless, he could not be captured.
-Dovbush was shot and mortally wounded by one Stefan, the husband of his lover Dzvinka, in 1745.
+Dovbush was shot and mortally wounded by one Stepan Dzvinchuk, a Hutsul peasant, the husband of his lover Dzvinka, in 1745.
+Dovbush, still showing signs of life, was taken to Stanisławów (modern day Ivano-Frankivsk) and exhibited publicly, the townspeople and many visitors from the surrounding areas, drawn by the announcement of the spectacle, watched and cheered.

+Dzvinchuk was interrogated by the city court in Stanisławów, after which the Voivoda awarded Dzvinchuk, for freeing the people of the Voivodship from Dovbush, by exempting him from taxes and any state expanses for the rest of his life.

 According to Hassidic legend, Dovbush at one time hid in the house of Baal Shem Tov and gave him his pipe as a token of friendship.

 Legacy

 After his death, his legacy was extended by several of his companions and/or people that idolized him: Vasyl Bayurak (a memorial plate is erected in Ivano-Frankivsk that mentions of his execution), Maksym Zalizniak, Ustym Karmaliuk, and many others.

 His legend entered Ukrainian folklore and was the subject of various artistic works, by, among others, the writers Ivan Franko and Yuriy Fedkovych.
-A film was made about him, and there are streets and locations named after him.
+Ukrainian choreographer Vasyl Avramenko created a dance called "Dovbush".
+An epic film dedicated to Dovbush was released by Ukrainian director Oles Sanin in 2023.
+One of the brigades of the Armed Forces of Ukraine bears the name of Dovbush.